androideka/Crimson/README.md

 Crimson Interview Project

-This project will score a game of bowling.
-As I don't have the constraints yet, I'm going to make several assumptions here.
-Should I create a Bowling class?
-Should I create a standalone function?
-Surely it should be simple enough not to need a class.
-Will the function be called every time there is an update?
-Or, will the class have to act on its own to take outside resources (pin count) and act upon them?
-Come on, Zheng.
-Send me that email.

 Assignment

 The purpose of this exercise is to give our team some insight into how you approach problems - there is no "right" or "wrong" answer.
 Please complete and return the attached exercise to Cristine Barger (bargerc@advisory.com) within one week of receiving it.
 Do not hesitate to reach out to Cristine with questions.